tlaplus-community/tlauc/README.md

 We see that both the jlists lost their alignment.
 This is unlikely to change the logical value of the expression, but is still undesirable.
-Thus we need to analyze the parse tree to find all jlists, and ensure our modifications do not change the alignments of their items.
+Thus we need to analyze the parse tree to find all jlists, and ensure our modifications maintain the alignments of their items.
 For this purpose we use [tree-sitter-tlaplus](https://github.com/tlaplus-community/tree-sitter-tlaplus), which correctly parses these constructs.
 The tree-sitter parse tree for the above (correctly aligned) code snippet is: